September rates tend to be very keenly priced in Dubai. I paid 459AED per night for a standard Park King room with Hyatt Privé benefits.

 Since it was only 8am we were prepared to have to wait a while to get the room.
 However at check-in, firstly I was told “happy birthday” and secondly I was told that we had been upgraded to a terrace suite that was just being cleaned, however if we wanted to have breakfast in the restaurant the room would be ready once we finished.
 Given that we only had tea and coffee for breakfast on the plane, this sounded like a great idea.

-We were escorted past some beautiful public spaces on the way to the restuarant.
+We were escorted past some beautiful public spaces on the way to the restaurant.

 The staff were unbelievably friendly and welcoming, offering us newspapers and talking us through the various buffet offerings as well as taking drinks orders and asking if they could help us with any information on the hotel or Dubai in general.

-The buffet at the PH is not enormously extensive but the food is of an exceptionally high quality, to my mind that is the best situation to be in.
+The buffet at the Park Hyatt Dubai is not enormously extensive but the food is of an exceptionally high quality, to my mind that is the best situation to be in.
 I’d rather eat a few amazing things than lots of average ones!

 Both the indoor and outdoor seating areas are very elegant, with plenty of space between tables.